 Video restoration: Simon Marbrook

-Post production directors: Kris Fredrikkson and Justin Shirley-Smith
+Post production directors: Kris Fredriksson and Justin Shirley-Smith

-Music mix produced by Justin Shirley-Smith, Joshua J Macrae and Kris Fredrikkson
+Music mix produced by Justin Shirley-Smith, Joshua J. Macrae and Kris Fredriksson

 Music mastered by Mazen Murad at Metropolis Mastering

 This concert was simultaneously released as an album, as a single disc featuring the November show, or as a double disc which adds the March show.
 The tracks on the DVD and Blu-ray are identical to the album, with the exception of 'Procession', which features a slightly shorter introduction on the DVD and Blu-ray.
 The album page includes the full lyrics and differences of all tracks.

 The main feature is the full concert recorded at the Rainbow Theatre on 19 and 20 November 1974, lasting 79:32.
 It begins with footage of the band arriving at the theatre, and backstage, while the opening credits appear at the start of 'Now I'm Here'.
 At the end of the show, as 'God Save The Queen' plays, there is footage of the empty stage and audience, as the credits are shown.